Benedict Taylor

 Music theory and analysis (especially Formenlehre and Neo-Riemannian theory/late-Romantic harmonic practice); late 18th-, 19th-, and early 20th-century music (especially relating to Mendelssohn and/or Hensel; German Romanticism; later 19th-c national traditions; British music); aesthetics and philosophy of music (especially temporality and subjectivity).

-Benedict is Reader in Music at the University of Edinburgh, where he teaches topics in the analysis, philosophy and history of music in the Reid School of Music and serves as Director of Research.
-He received his MA and PhD from St Catharine’s College, Cambridge, subsequently holding fellowships at Heidelberg, Princeton and Berlin, and worked previously at Oxford as Lecturer in Music and Senior Research Fellow at Magdalen and New College.
+Benedict is Professor of the Analysis and Philosophy of Music at the Reid School of Music, University of Edinburgh.
+He received his MA and PhD from St Catharine’s College, Cambridge, subsequently holding fellowships at Heidelberg, Princeton and Berlin, and worked previously at Oxford as Lecturer in Music and Senior Research Fellow at New College.

 Doctor of Philosophy (PhD), University of Cambridge